 CommSec is an international broker and shares trading platform, a subsidiary of the Commonwealth Bank of Australia.
 It is the largest online stock broker in Australia.
 Though its Internet trading platform constitutes the vast majority of its business, it also provides a telephone-based brokerage service.
 The platform also has a mobile app for convenience called CommSec Mobile that has great reviews.

-Launched in 1995, CommSec is the biggest international trading platform and broker from Australia.
+Launched in 1995, CommSec is the biggest international trading platform and broker in Australia.
 This retail broker provides a suite of trading tools & products to traders in Australia, one of which is the CDIA.

 The CDIA account is a special direct investment account for CommSec users.
 It is a money management account or a direct account with the bank with which making money from sharemarket sales can be easier, making it a one-stop solution for all share trading.
 Read the facts you must know in this CommSec review before you open a CommSec broker account for online trading.
 We’ll review CommSec for its products and services.
 We’ll also discuss the app, mobile trading, and the platform’s features in this CommSec review.

 CommSec Platform Interface

 As Australia’s largest online broker, it provides a number of products and services.
 CommSec’s services include online investing, margin lending, cash management, SMSF, and managed funds.
 The following features as per the CommSec reviews are:-